 Is there a cure?

-Yes, thanks to revelations in CRISPR & modern innovations in medicine.
-The ‘one-injection somatic cure’ exists and is currently in clinical trials in the USA.
+Revelations in CRISPR & modern innovations in curative medicine offers promise.
+A ‘one-injection somatic cure’ exists and is currently in clinical trials in the USA.
 It provides relief to the individual, but it currently does not prevent the recessive gene (or spontaneous gene mutations) from being passed to future generations.
 It is estimated that 1 in 3 people born with hemophilia get it through a spontaneous gene mutation.

 SpreadtheCure.org is working diligently to raise awareness and provide a path to safe, affordable & timely access to a cure for those affected by this disease.